Christina of the Isles: Family

-Christina was a daughter of Ailéan mac Ruaidhrí.
-The latter was a son of Ruaidhrí mac Raghnaill, Lord of Kintyre, eponym of Clann Ruaidhrí.
+Christina was a daughter of Ailéan mac Ruaidhrí, who was a son of Ruaidhrí mac Raghnaill, Lord of Kintyre, eponym of Clann Ruaidhrí.
 Ailéan had two sons: Lachlann and Ruaidhrí.
 Whilst Christina was legitimate, her brothers were evidently illegitimate.

 Ailéan is attested as late as 1284, when he attended a government council at Scone.
 He certainly disappears from record by 1296, and seems to have died at some point before this date.
 Ailéan's widow was Isabella, a woman who may well have been Christina's mother.
-At some point between the deaths Ailéan and Alexander III, King of Scotland, Isabella married Ingram de Umfraville.
+At some point between the deaths of Ailéan and Alexander III, King of Scotland, Isabella married Ingram de Umfraville.
 If Christina was still a child at the time, it is possible that she was raised by Ingram.

 In February 1293, the Scottish parliament supported a claim of Ingram and Isabella concerning a grant of one hundred merks of land in tenancy (forty merks of which were located in the sheriffdom of Carrick).
 It was agreed that these rights—from the tocher of Isabella's marriage to Ailéan—were to be retained by the couple unless Ailéan's heirs were able to recover them.
 The same year, the Scottish Crown created several new sheriffdoms in the western reaches of the realm.
 One of the new shrievalties was the sheriffdom of Skye, a jurisdiction that not only encompassed Clann Ruaidhrí territories, but was placed under the authority of the Earl of Ross.